If you want to improve your artwork quickly, here are the drawing tips for beginner artists that you must know!

 6) Use Silhouettes When Designing Characters

 One of the most important parts of Character Design is making it a recognizable character with a strong presence.
+This is one of those drawing tips that goes hand in hand with drawing Thumbnail sketches.

 For this, start with a silhouette and don’t clump every detail together.